sotopia-lab/cotomata/codeconflict/swebench/clean_task_claude-3-7-sonnet@20250219/sphinx__9902__9931_task/features/feature1.md

-Allow cross-reference specifier in type options by supporting prefixes (. and ~) in type targets to control reference behavior and display.
+Allow cross-reference specifier prefixes in type annotations using dot notation (.Type) and tilde notation (~package.Type) to control type display and linking.